benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 The angles between forces along specified axes and the overall force vector are denoted with symbols. $\alpha$ represents the angle between $\vec{F_x}$ and $\vec F$, $\beta$ represents the angle between $\vec{F_y}$ and $\vec F$, and $\gamma$ represents the angle between $\vec{F_z}$ and $\vec F$.

+### How to add vectors

+There are 2 ways to add vectors.

+The first way is 2 steps.

+1. Project vector $\vec{F}$ onto an axial plane.
+2. Use trigonometry to solve for force component.

 $$ \hat{u} =
 \begin{bmatrix}
 cos{\alpha}\\